 Tokyo Olympics torch relay includes quake, tsunami-hit areas

-The organizing committee of the 2020 Olympics said Saturday the torch relay next year will pass through major Japanese landmarks, including World Heritage sites and areas devastated by recent natural disasters.
+The Tokyo Olympics organizing committee said Saturday the torch relay next year would pass through major Japanese landmarks, including World Heritage sites and areas devastated by recent natural disasters.

-The torch will travel to 857 municipalities in all of Japan's 47 prefectures, highlighting symbols of reconstruction from the earthquake and tsunami of March 11, 2011, and the subsequent nuclear disaster that killed nearly 16,000 people.
+The torch will travel to 857 municipalities in all of Japan's 47 prefectures, highlighting symbols of reconstruction from the earthquake and tsunami of March 11, 2011, that killed nearly 16,000 people, and the subsequent Fukushima nuclear crisis.

 About 10,000 torch bearers will participate over the 121-day relay, with the organizers revealing the specific routes later this year.